PLC may offer remission of up to a maximum of 50% of the annual tuition fees to the end of Year 12.

 - Acceptance of a Scholarship holds the expectation that the student will remain at PLC until the end of Year 12.

-- A non-refundable enrolment fee of $1200 will be required on acceptance of a scholarship.
-Term 1 fees for the following year (also non refundable) will be payable two terms in advance, in early Term 3 2017.
+- A non-refundable enrolment fee will be required on acceptance of a scholarship.
+Term 1 fees for the following year (also non-refundable) will be payable two terms in advance, in early Term 3, 2017.
+International student fees for the full year will be payable before a Confirmation of Enrolment is issued.

 - Successful candidates are expected to play a full and meaningful role in the life of the College in general.